Knee Replacement Recovery Week by Week: What to Expect (0–12 Weeks)

 - Most daily activities feel natural; continue strengthening for best long‑term results.

-- Heavier/standing jobs may need 8–12+ weeks before full duty—individualize with your surgeon.
+- Heavier or standing jobs may need 8–12+ weeks before full duty—individualize with your surgeon.

-- Severe calf pain/swelling, sudden shortness of breath, chest pain
+- Severe calf pain/swelling, sudden shortness of breath, or chest pain

 - New or rapidly worsening numbness/weakness